-- What qualities are needed for success for Dual Enrollment at the college?
+- What qualities are needed for success for college credit plus at the college?

-- Meets the required score for a particular course
+Any student who meets the required score for a particular course.

-COMPASS tests measure your skill level in three basic areas – math, English and reading.
-All Stark State students take the COMPASS.
-Scores help determine whether or not a student needs to be put into a developmental course.
-Students can prepare for the COMPASS test at www.act.org/compass/sample.
+COMPASS test measure your skill level in three basic areas – Math, English, and Reading.
+All Stark State College students take the COMPASS test.
+Scores help to determine whether or not a student needs to be put into a developmental course.
+Students can prepare for the COMPASS test at: www.act.org/compass/sample.

 Click here for instructions on how to look up class descriptions.

-As a Stark State Dual Enrollment student, will I have access to the library, the bookstore, tutoring, an academic advisor, student organizations?
+As a Stark State college credit plus student, will I have access to the library, the bookstore, tutoring, an academic advisor, student organizations?

-A Dual Enrollment student has access to all services provided to any other Stark State student.
+A college credit plus student has access to all services provided to any other Stark State student.

-All Stark State students are subject to the Family Educational Rights and Privacy Act (FERPA) guidelines.
-A student must sign a Consent to Release form allowing you to have access to his/her records.
+All Stark State College students are subject to the Family Education Rights and Privacy Act (FERPA) guidelines.
+A student must sign a consent to release form allowing you to have access to his/her records.
 Grades are sent to the high school at the end of each semester.

 Stark State College is fully accredited by the North Central Association of Colleges and Secondary Schools.
 Completed coursework is fully transferrable to other Ohio state assisted colleges and universities and most private schools.
 When you arrive at a college or university, you will have to choose a major.
 Different majors have different course requirements.
-Your Dual Enrollment course will apply to your major if it is a course requirement.
+Your college credit plus course will apply to your major if it is a course requirement.
 See OTM and TAG designations.

 Once you have been admitted to the college, you will receive a letter with an ID card attached.
-You will also receive instructions on how to access your mystarkstate account on the internet.
+You will also receive instructions on how to access your mystarkstate account online.
 You should request your transcript through your account.
 You will also be able to access your schedule, grades, use the email, apply for financial aid, and so much more.